Passing California Smog Tests

 15. Why people unknowingly fail:

 2. High HC.
 Excessive hydrocarbons can be caused by a clogged catalytic converter or it can be as simple as a larger than normal amount of ignition misses.
 It's normal for the engine to miss once in a while at idle but if it happens too much then unburned fuel will exit the tailpipe.
 Low compression and valve timing can cause the engine to miss and it can also be induced to miss when the fuel injectors are clogged or vacuum leaks (false air) are introduced.
+Holding a piece of white paper a few inches behind the exhaust when the engine is warm can indicate the presences of excess fuel.

 3. Fuel injection missing.
 Unfortunately, too many POs and mechanics have removed the simple L-Jet system from buses simply because they couldn't figure out basic issues like a clogged fuel tank or a poor electrical connection.
-Diagnosis is easy when you know how, unfortunately there are too many dummies out there who get paid to fix cars who don't know how.
+Diagnosis is easy when you know how, unfortunately there are too many untrained mechanics out there who get paid to fix cars who don't know how.
 This is a pity especially since FI makes it easier to pass smog.
-This modification falls under the tampering category which makes it harder to retest because it may require you to go to a certified repair station or smog referee for your retest.
+This modification (replacing FI with carbs) falls under the tampering category which makes it harder to retest because it may require you to go to a certified repair station or smog referee for your retest.
 The smog referee is an adjudicator with his own testing station that can determine whether or not your vehicle should pass when it has been modified.
 A common modification is an engine swap to an engine from a newer model year.

 4. EGR missing.
 Quite often when the muffler has rusted and been replaced with a unit that has no provision for the EGR system anymore the rest of the system is blocked off or removed.
 Returning the exhaust to the original setup isn't always possible or affordable so finding an aftermarket muffler with the EGR port is necessary.

 5. CAT missing.
-In your doorjam and on the engine compartment lid are informational stickers that will inidicate whether or not your bus is CATALYST or NON-CATALYST.
+In your doorjam and on the engine compartment lid are informational stickers that will indicate whether or not your bus is CATALYST or NON-CATALYST.
 This indicates whether you are supposed to have a catalytic converter or not.
 Quite often it has been removed by the PO or his mechanic and there is no way around passing unless you buy a new one and fit it.
 If you have an aftermarket exhaust you may be unable to mount one easily.
 Note that the 79 CA model has a one year only CA exhaust setup that could drive you nuts trying to locate replacement parts.

-6. Fill pipe restrictor missing.
+7. Fill pipe restrictor missing.
 This is a CA issue which is frustrating.
 The restrictor was placed on CA vehicles to prevent a leaded fuel pump hose from being inserted into the fuel tank.
 Even though CA banned leaded fuel years ago and the nozzles have been replaced, this is a holdover from the days when it was available and it's to prevent leaded fuel from ruining your CAT.
 The problem that occurs is that the restrictor is rubber and part of the fuel filler neck and it cracks from age.
 The smog techs see the cracks and fail you.
 Crazy isn't it?
 The CA fuel filler is often called the bird beak because of its shape when viewed from the back side.
 There are three solutions I know of:

 16. Legal Modifications:

 Engine swaps are legal as long as the smog referee approves.
 Typically this is done to replace the original engine with a much bigger one (for example, putting a Subaru 6-cyl into a water cooled Vanagon).
-Referee approval is not done as a matter of simple crankcase replacement or repairs.
+Referee approval is not required as a matter of simple crankcase replacement or repairs.

 If this becomes an issue while testing, the smog referee will have to determine if your swap is acceptable.
 This means he will be looking for all of the specified devices and any indicators on the dash.
 If he deems the swap acceptable and you pass the emissions test, you will "youth" the vehicle.
 For example, a 1976 bus with a 1978 engine will be smogged as 1978 ever after.
 This would only matter if the exemption cutoff was extended to include 1977 models.